phimachine/mayoehr/death/README.md

 #### Note:
 A person may have multiple vitals for one day, in that case, the average of the measurement is taken.
-Units have been converted to metric, personal preferences I have been suggested to incorporate other statistics than the mean, such as sd.
+Units have been converted to metric, personal preferences.
+I have been suggested to incorporate other statistics than the mean, such as sd.
 TODO

 ## Data runtime processing with Python